elenipapadopulos/fallacy-patterns/README.md

 # Beyond Logical Forms: LLM-Extracted Patterns for Fallacy Classification

-This anonymized repository contains the supplementary material associated with the paper presented at the Argumentation Mining 2026 workshop.
+This repository contains the supplementary material associated with the paper presented at the Argumentation Mining 2026 workshop.

 ## Contents